NathanNobert/FaceRecognition/README.md

 This project was made while learning and testing the React Javascript Framework.

 # Running The Project
-* Firstly make sure to install the node modules with <npm i>
+* Firstly make sure to install the node modules with -> npm i
-1. Use <npm start> to run this project.
+1. Use ->npm start <- to run this project.
 2. There is no backend setup for this project, so just click sign in once the development server opens.
 3. Find an image online, copy the URL/link address.
 4. Paste it in the text box and click detect.